Understanding Flex Property: The Hybrid Solution

 Retail/Light Industrial

-Customer-facing or production areas as needed
+Customer-facing or production areas as needed, with showrooms for retail and operations in back.

 E-Commerce Companies